The Globe (London newspaper)

 The Globe was a British newspaper that ran from 1803 to 1921.
-It was founded by Christopher Blackett, the coal mining entrepreneur from Wylam, Northumberland, who had commissioned the first commercially useful adhesion steam locomotives in the world.
-It merged with the Pall Mall Gazette in 1921.
+It was founded by Christopher Blackett, a coal mining entrepreneur from Wylam, Northumberland, who had commissioned the first commercially useful adhesion steam locomotives in the world.
+It merged with The Pall Mall Gazette in 1921.
 Under the ownership of Robert Torrens during the 1820s it supported radical politics, and was regarded as closely associated with Jeremy Bentham.
 By the 1840s it was more mainstream and received briefings from within the Whig administration.
 In 1871 it was owned by a Tory group headed by George Cubitt, who brought in George Armstrong as editor.
 It was controlled by Max Aitken shortly before World War I.

+Circulation in 1836 was 2,800 and had grown to 3,200 by 1840.

 Turnovers

-In journalism, turnovers are articles which run beyond the page that they begin on, forcing the reader to turnover.
-In the case of the Globe, the term has a special meaning.
-Turnovers for the Globe were essays and sketches, either social, descriptive or humorous, which began at the top of the rightmost column on the first page and carried on to the second page.
+In journalism, turnovers are articles which run beyond the page that they begin on, forcing the reader to turn over.
+In the case of The Globe, the term has a special meaning.
+Turnovers for The Globe were essays and sketches, either social, descriptive or humorous, which began at the top of the rightmost column on the first page and carried on to the second page.
 The typical length of such a turnover article in The Globe was 1,200 words.
 The turnovers were a noted feature of The Globe.

-The first turnover article appeared in January 1877, and was titled Irish Life by Richard Barry O'Brien (1847–1918).
+The first turnover article appeared in January 1877, and was titled "Irish Life" by Richard Barry O'Brien (1847–1918).
 The Bucks Herald considered that the articles were often good reading.
 The turnovers were removed from the front page at one stage, but were returned after a change of ownership in 1914.
 Some readers abandoned the paper after the turnovers were moved from their traditional place on the front page.